ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 In this case, the client connects to the Ethernet proxy and immediately can start relaying Ethernet frames from its attached broadcast domain to the proxy.
-The difference between this example and {{example-remote}} is limited to what the Client is doing with the the tunnel; the exchange between the Client and the Proxy is the same as in {{fig-full-tunnel}} above.
+The difference between this example and {{example-remote}} is limited to what the Client is doing with the tunnel; the exchange between the Client and the Proxy is the same as in {{fig-full-tunnel}} above.

 # Performance Considerations

 When the protocol running inside the tunnel uses congestion control (e.g.,
 {{TCP}} or {{QUIC}}), the proxied traffic will incur at least two nested congestion controllers.
 Implementers will benefit from reading the guidance in
 {{Section 3.1.11 of ?UDP-USAGE=RFC8085}}.
-By default the tunneling of Ethernet frames MUST NOT assume that the carried Ethernet frames contain congestion controlled traffic.
+By default, the tunneling of Ethernet frames MUST NOT assume that the carried Ethernet frames contain congestion controlled traffic.
 Optimizations for traffic flows carried within the Ethernet Frames MAY be done in cases where the content of the Ethernet Frames have been